Martially/community/contributors/design-proposals/volume-snapshotting.md

         11. Cons

-            8. No support for direct volumes
+            8. No support for direct volumes.

-            9. Only useful for PVs that do not already have automatic snapshotting tools (e.g. Schedule Snapshot Wizard for iSCSI) -- many do and the same can be achieved with a simple cron job
+            9. Only useful for PVs that do not already have automatic snapshotting tools (e.g. Schedule Snapshot Wizard for iSCSI) -- many do and the same can be achieved with a simple cron job.

             10. Same problems as (b) with respect to non-unique resources.
 We may have 2 PV API objects for the same underlying disk and need to resolve conflicting/duplicated schedules.

     4. Annotations: key value pairs on API object

-        12. User experience is the same as (b)
+        12. User experience is the same as (b).

         13. Instead of storing the snapshot attribute on the pod/PV API object, save this information in an annotation.
 For instance, if we define a pod with two volumes we might have {"ssTimes-vol1": [1,5], “ssTimes-vol2”: [2,17]} where the values are slices of integer values representing UTC hours.

         14. Pros

-            11. Less invasive to the codebase than (a-c)
+            11. Less invasive to the codebase than (a-c).

         15. Cons